bondiano/telega/README.md

 ## It provides:

-- an inteface to the Telegram Bot HTTP-based APIs `telega/api`
+- an interface to the Telegram Bot HTTP-based APIs `telega/api`
 - adapter to use with [wisp](https://github.com/gleam-wisp/wisp)
 - session bot implementation
 - conversation implementation